 It's even difficult for women to cook Japanese food in the rest of the world, as Japanese-American chef Niki Nakayama explained in her Chef's Table episode.
 "Having been in a kitchen where it was all men," she said of her early career, "I had to prove myself in order to be considered equal to their work."
 In her LA kaiseki restaurant, she used to shut the doors to the formerly open kitchen so diners wouldn't know the chef was a woman.

-Sushi, arguably Japan's most recognizable food export, is the most difficult itamae (chef) job for women to break into abroad, and this is particularly true at home in Japan.
+Sushi, arguably Japan's most recognisable food export, is the most difficult itamae (chef) job for women to break into abroad, and this is particularly true at home in Japan.
 But why?

 In 2011, the Wall Street Journal sat down with famed sushi itamae Yoshikazu Ono, son of Jiro, who was profiled in the documentary Jiro Dreams of Sushi.
 When asked why there were no women featured in the film, Ono said, "The reason is because women menstruate.
 To be a professional means to have a steady taste in your food, but because of the menstrual cycle women have an imbalance in their taste, and that's why women can't be sushi chefs."